Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Nationwide Coverage

 Verizon is one of the nation’s leaders in reliable coverage2 and the first to build out a 5G network.
+The company has evolved its network to offer increasingly higher speeds, including its fastest 5G Ultra Wideband network.
 Currently, Verizon provides 3G in most rural coverage areas and 4G LTE, 5G Nationwide, and 5G Ultra Wideband coverage in heavily populated coverage areas.
 The best part?
 All of Verizon’s phone plans currently include access to their high-speed 5G Nationwide network, which is available in over 2,700 cities.
-According to a recent report,3 Verizon's speeds are comparable to AT&T’s and even faster than Sprint’s and T-Mobile’s — placing them in front of many other top-performing wireless providers.
+According to a recent Verizon’s speeds are comparable to AT&T’s and even faster than Sprint’s and T-Mobile’s — placing them in front of many other top-performing wireless providers.

 Quick Tip: Not sure what 3G, 4G, or 5G means?
 The quick answer is this: The higher the number, the faster the speeds.
 That means you’ll be able to connect to the internet, download movies, and use social media with faster and more reliable speeds!